donessie94/terminalChessAI/README.md

 # terminalChessAI
- chess game (with AI included) that can be played from the terminal
+ chess game (with AI included) that can be played from the terminal, Requires <ncurses.h> library